FRCDashboard/FRCDashboard/README.md

     * If you don't have permission to install these, see [this gist](https://gist.github.com/isaacs/579814) for a workaround.
 * Node dependencies (to install, `cd` into dashboard directory and run `npm install`)
 * Python 3
-    * If you are installing `mjpg-streamer` or are using this aplication throught the browser
+    * If you are installing `mjpg-streamer` or are using this application through the browser

 ### Configuration
 * In `ui.js`, there are a bunch of key handler functions which controls the updating of control elements in the dashboard.
 Example NetworkTables key names are used, but you'll need to change them to match those used in your team's robot code for them to affect anything on your robot.